The International Wildlife Film Festival (IWFF), created

 The IWFF was the first juried wildlife film competition in

-Films eligible for the juried competition must have a central focus on non-domesticated wildlife species, natural habitats, or conservation.
-The jury’s chief concerns are scientific accuracy, ethical decisions made during production, and demonstrated efforts toward the betterment of our natural world.
-IWFF’s judging process prioritizes a robust representation of perspectives in every category.
-IWFF highlights both the best of this long-lasting genre as well as alternative approaches to storytelling.
+Films eligible for the International Wildlife Film Festival's juried competition must demonstrate exemplary film craft.
+They must also have a central focus on non-domesticated wildlife species, natural habitats, or conservation.
+The jury prioritizes scientific accuracy, ethical decision-making made during production, and demonstrated efforts toward the betterment of our natural world.
+IWFF highlights both the best of this long-lasting genre as well as alternative approaches to storytelling within the wildlife film genre.

 See the 2021 winners here: wildlife-film.com/features/IWFF-2021-Award-Winners-Announced.html